tango-controls/fandango/doc/recipes/Threading.rst

 threads.Worker``*``
 ===================

+Classes that provide a threaded/multiprocess queues to execute tasks in the background process and throw callbacks when finished.

 WorkerThread
 ------------

-Class that provides a multiprocessing interface to process tasks in a background process and throw callbacks when finished.

 The queries are sent between sender/receiver thread and worker process using tuples.
 Queries may be: (key,) ; (key,target) ; (key,target,args):